 What is the entrepreneur visa in Spain?

-In that sense, we are talking about a residence permit created for those non-EU citizens who want to open their startup in the Spanish territory.
-Under certain requirements, the Spanish immigration law will grant you residency thanks to your business idea.
+In that sense, we are talking about a residence permit created for non-EU citizens who want to open their startup in the Spanish territory.

-So, as we have just mentioned, this path will allow you to get your visa as long as you open an innovative project that has to be aligned with the interests of Spain.
-What do we mean by general interest?
+So, as we have just mentioned, this path will allow you to get your visa as long as you open an innovative project that is aligned with the interests of Spain.

 Starting any type of business idea won’t work.
 In order to be accepted, your project must fulfill the following conditions:

 - It has to create employment for the country, at least in the long run.
-This means that your project must create new job positions and be a positive stimulus for the general Spanish economy.
+This means that your project must create new job positions and be a positive stimulus for the general Spanish economy

-- It must create good investment opportunities.
+- It must create good investment opportunities

-- Its operating process must involve a high level of technology (for example, the use of algorithms or machine learning) and enhance the socio-economic development of Spain.
+- Its operating process must involve a high level of technology (for example, the use of algorithms or machine learning) and enhance the socio-economic development of Spain

 - Finally, having patents, recommendation letters or some clients will increase your chances of getting your application accepted